 Note: Although there are contracts available for almost all devices from all the operators, we choose to look at choices without any contracts.
 Because contracts offer more than just the phone, some contracts make better sense, but offer weaker devices with them.
 You may, however, find a contract that suits your needs with the particular phone in mind, thus, we look only at the phones.

 These devices can’t be considered true budget devices, as there are many of those out there.
 But, these devices are considered as smartphones, and that’s the big difference.
 If you can find a smartphone with a R200 price tag, there should be no doubt, you should buy it immediately (unless it’s second hand and in bad nick).

-3. Sony Ericsson Live with Walkman: Based on Sony Ericsson’s previous Walkman phone, this Android based smartphone costs less than R2000.
-With a 1GHz CPU, 512MB RAM and Adreno 205 GPU, the device is very capable (similar specs to the Sony Ericsson Xperia Play).
+3. Sony Ericsson Live with Walkman: Based on Ericsson’s previous Walkman phone, this Android based smartphone costs less than R2000.
+With a 1GHz CPU, 512MB RAM and Adreno 205 GPU, the device is very capable (similar specs to the Ericsson Xperia Play).

 Note: The device will be reviewed on the blog in the New Year.